musthafak/webapp-test-automation-demo/README.md

 ### Test Reports

-* To generate an HTML test report, use the following command:
+* To generate an HTML test report with screenshots on test failure, use the following command:
   ```
   # Backend tests
   behave features/backend -f behave_html_formatter:HTMLFormatter -o report.html